Daniel Cloud's Letter

-After leaving Uncle Louis's (The writing is not clear, it looks like Louis to this editor but it has been transcribed elsewhere as Sloan.
-No maternal or paternal uncle by either name is known.) in Missouri which we did on the 29th of November, we journeyed south.
-I left the family well except Grandma (must be Elizabeth Marrs Owen who d.
+After leaving Uncle Samuel's in Missouri which we did on the 29th of November, we journeyed south.
+I left the family well except Grandma (his uncle Samuel's mother Elizabeth Marrs Owen who d.
 Mar.
 17, 1836), who was extremely ill.
 I have no idea that she yet lives.
-I left upwards of $30.00 with her besides the $10.00 sent her by Uncle William (prob. her son William Owens), which made between forty and fifty dollars which I deem sufficient in the event of her death.
-She has blankets and all kinds of comfortable clothing and all that Aunt could do to alleviate her suffering was done.
-We set off before Aunt Rice (Avy Owens Rice) and her family arrived but were informed that they had good health and enough to eat and wear.
+I left upwards of $30.00 dollars with her besides the $10 sent her by Uncle William (her son William Owens), which made between forty and fifty, which I deem sufficient in the event of life or death.
+She had blankets and every kind of comfortable clothing and all that Aunt could do to alleviate her suffering was done.
+We set off before Aunt Rice and her family arrived but were informed that they had good health and enough to eat and wear.

 Yankees, Kentuckians, and Ohioans, etc. are filling up the state with a rapidity unparalleled in the history of the West.
 I saw as fine farms, as good houses, barns, wagons, ploughs, horses, men, women and children, beds and furniture in Illinois as I ever saw in Kentucky.
 I view this state at no distant day far in advance of any western state except Ohio.

-The reasons which induced us to travel on, were briefly these: first our curiosity was unsatisfied; second, law dockets were not large, fees low and Yankee lawyers numerous.
-Third, the coldness of the climate.
+The reasons which induced us to travel on, were briefly these: 1st our curiosity was unsatisfied; 2, law dockets were not large, fees low and Yankee lawyers numerous, 3, the coldness of the climate.
 Missouri, like Illinois, has too many prairies and unlike her, has very poor prairies.
-West of 15 degrees, west longitude from Washington City, the lands on both sides of the Missouri river about the depth of one county -- including Boone, Howard, Carroll, Ray, Clay and Clinton on the North, and Saline, LaFayette, Jackson, Van Buren, etc. on the South, are very rich and well settled already.
+West of 15°, west longitude from Washington City, the lands on both sides of the Missouri river about the 2 depth of one county -- including Boone, Howard, Carroll, Ray, Clay and Clinton on the North, and Cooper, Saline, LaFayette, Jackson, Van Buren, etc. on the South, are very rich and well settled already.

-We found Ark. territory in some places rich, well watered and healthy and society tolerably good, but the great body of the country is stony, sandy, mountainous, In passing through, we traveled ten days constantly in crossing the mountains.
+We found Ark. territory in some places rich, well watered and healthy and society tolerably good, but the great body of the country is stony, sandy and mountainous.
+In passing through, we traveled ten days constantly in crossing the mountains.

-On Red River the lands were immensely rich, and planters also, many of them worth two and three hundred thousand dollars.
+On Red River the lands were immensely rich, and planters also, many of them worth 200 and 300 thousand dollars.
 Had we chosen to locate in Arkansas, we could have made money rapidly if blessed with health and life; dockets and fees being large.

-The cause of Philanthropy, of Humanity, of Liberty and human happiness throughout the world calls loudly on every man who can aid Texas.
-If you ask me how I can reconcile the duties of a soldier with those of a Christian, I refer you to the memorable conversation between Generals Marion (2) and DeKalb (3) on this point, and the sentiments of the latter I have adopted as my own.
+The cause of Philanthropy, of Humanity, of Liberty and human happiness throughout the world calls loudly on every man who can to aid Texas.
+If you ask me how I can reconcile the duties of a soldier with those of a Christian, I refer you to the memorable conversation between Generals Marion 22 and DeKalb 23 on this point, and the sentiments of the latter I have adopted as my own.

 If we succeed, the Country is ours.
 It is immense in extent, and fertile in its soil, and will amply reward all our toils.
 If we fail, death in the cause of Liberty and humanity is not cause for shuddering.
 Our rifles are by our sides, and choice guns they are.
 We know what awaits us and are prepared to meet it.
 My dear Brother, I am in the hands of Omnipotence and rejoice in the hope of his favor and protection.
-However I would have rejoiced to receive a letter from some of you in Jefferson City in compliance with my request made in my letter from Springfield, Ill.
-I waited ten days and nothing came.
-I have not heard one syllable from home since the day of our departure.
+Oh how I would have rejoiced to receive a letter from some of you in Jefferson City in compliance with the request I made in my letter from Springfield, Ill.
+I waited 10 days and nothing came.
+I have not heard one syllable from home since the hour of our departure.

-Remember me to all the Brethern and acquaintances who inquire and say to them that scarsity of paper prevents me from writing to them personally.
+Remember me to all the Brethern and acquaintances who inquire and say to them that scarsity of time and paper prevent my writing to them personally.
 We cannot go to Natchitoches for paper on account of Small Pox.

-In a few days we shall be in Texas and then having no means of writing, you may not hear from us for many days, but when we can we will write.
-The deed I made you on the 20th day of October for 64-1/2 acres of land, is hereby confirmed.
+In a few days we shall be in Texas and then having no means of writing when we please.
+You may not hear from us for many days, but when we can we will write.
+The deed I made you on the 20th of October for 64-1/2 acres of land, is hereby confirmed.

-Request Uncle Samuel to inform Dr. Fishback by letter that he has his books.
-Some of you must take the trouble of informing me at length of all that has occurred in Logan County.
+Request Uncle Samuel to inform Dr. Fishback 24 by letter that he has his books.
+Some of you must take the trouble of informing me at length of all that has occurred in Logan.
 I am extremely anxious to hear.
 Tell Brother Isham to write.
 I will some time write to Brother Anderson, tell him I think well of the country about Quincy, Ill.
 I think he will be pleased if not too cold for him.
 My health has been tolerably good.
 I have suffered a great deal with my stomach but am now considerably improved.
 I hope I shall recover entirely the hardships I am destined to undergo.
-Bailey (4) has fine health.
-We have been traveling ten weeks and have gone over 2500 miles.
+Bailey 25 has fine health.
+We have been traveling 10 weeks and have gone over about 2500 miles.

 If I were with you I could talk enough to tire you.
-I hope we shall meet again.
+I hope we shall meet.
 Your brother,